apache/cassandra-java-driver/manual/core/custom_codecs/README.md

 |-------------------------------------------|-----------------|-----------|
 | [ExtraTypeCodecs.floatVectorToArray(int)] | `vector<float>` | `float[]` |

-This release only provides a codec for vectors and arrays containing float values.
+This release only provides a codec for vectors containing float values.

 ### Writing codecs